ythirion/cahier-de-vacances-b3/exercise/week01/docs/MISSION.md

    *What part of the input processing was trickiest for you?
 Did your solution feel robust?*

 3. **Debugging and Confidence**
    *What did you learn about your debugging process?
-What signs do you look for*
+What signs do you look for?*

 4. **Clarity vs. Cleverness**
 	*How clearly did the code reflect the real-world behavior of the system (e.g., submarine movement)?
 What terms or structures could you improve to make the business intent of the logic more explicit?*